Hotel Room Investment | Ultimate Guide [Updated 2020]fjpinvestment

 Investors eyeing London

 A recent study by Cushman & Wakefield reveals that London is now the top city for hotel property investment worldwide.
-This is thanks to several large deals, doubling the transaction volume from the previous year.
+This is thanks to several large deals back in 2017, doubling the transaction volume from the previous year.
 This highlights London as a strong investment market, and also the fall in American cities receiving lower investment than the previous year.

 Head of Investment Strategy at Cushman & Wakefield, David Hutchings, says that “London has battled through political headwinds to charm both hotel investors and consumers.
 Its rich culture, history and leisure scene, alongside its business operations, is proving to be a solid bedrock for its hospitality sector which continues to go from strength to strength.”

 The result of this may come as a surprise to some.
 London made the leap from seventh the previous year, narrowly edging out New York to top spot.

 Investment has fallen in the US by 21% when compared to the previous year.
 This is cited to be due to new legislation enforced in mainland China and Hong Kong, resulting in a cooling of capital flow.
 This comes after several years of high investment in the US.